brooklynrail/brooklynrail-platform/content/events/2020/10/kevin-powell-and-shaniyat-chowdhury-with-rev-dr-donna-schaper.md

 ---
 title: Kevin Powell and Shaniyat Chowdhury with Rev. Dr. Donna Schaper
-summary: Kevin Powell and Shaniyat Chowdhury with Rev. Dr. Donna Schaper
+summary: Activist Kevin Powell and former Congressional candidate Shaniyat Chowdhury will be in conversation with Rev. Dr. Donna Schaper.
+We'll conclude with a poetry reading from Joy Priest
 people:
   - person: kevin-powell
     event_bio: >-